 Purchasing Foreclosure Property

 Properties in foreclosure may only be purchased from the county at the annual foreclosure auction which will be held in November.
 A minimum bid will be solicited for each parcel.
 This bid must include all taxes, interest, penalties and foreclosure costs.

 Date and Location

 Payment can only be made by wire transfer.
-Successful bidders will receive a confirmation email from Bid4Assets which will include wire instructions.
+Successful bidders will receive a confirmation email which will include wire instructions.

 The successful bidder will receive a Treasurer's Deed without any expressed or implied warranty.